MarkBind/markbind/docs/userGuide/components/tags.md

 ## Tags

-**Tags are used to selectively filter certain elements on web pages.**
+You can use tags to selectively filter HTML elements when building a site.

 Tags are specified by the `tags` attribute, **and can be attached to any HTML element**.
 For example: